How it works

-“You can’t manage what you don’t measure.” – Peter Drucker
+You can’t manage what you don’t measure.Peter Drucker

 Measuring how your new products perform is key to understanding and evaluating your processes.

-This must start at a team-level, and be built up to the company at large; but, only by measuring teams can we enforce that much needed accountability we mentioned above.
+This must start at a team level, and be built up to the company at large.
+But only by measuring teams can we enforce that much needed accountability we mentioned above.

 What does a new product launch have to do in years 1, 2 and 3 in order to be crowned a ‘success’?
 What numbers would be so bad that it would necessitate you pull the plug on it?
-Better to agree these up front than after your product has already gone to market.
+It’s best to agree these up front than after your product has already gone to market.

-Here is the biggie, and a word of warning to all those seeking to maximise their New Product Development.
+Here is the biggie, and a word of warning to all those seeking to maximise their new product development.

-Most companies simply have far too many “development projects” on the go at the same time.
+Most companies simply have far too many ‘development projects’ on the go at the same time.
 Resources are spread, and their portfolio is out of balance – not only are there too many projects, but they are the wrong mix.

 Cooper’s suggestion to alleviate this problem is to develop a funnel mechanism.
-Start with lots of ideas, and put them through the paces; set up gates and tests to see which ones are going to add most to the company.
+Start with lots of ideas, and put them through the paces.
+Set up gates and tests to see which ones are going to add most to the company.

 The overarching theme of these points is agility.
 Anything that involves too much bureaucracy, time wasting, and the dreaded ‘make work’ activities, needs to be changed.

-Cooper’s rule: if your New Product Development process is over three years old, it probably needs to be changed.
+Cooper’s rule: if your new product development process is over three years old, it probably needs to be changed.

-This is the foundation of Cooper’s New Product Development Process that has gathered plenty of traction over the years.
+This is the foundation of Cooper’s new product development process that has gathered plenty of traction over the years.

-Discovery: discover new opportunities and ideas
+Discovery: explore new opportunities and ideas.

-Testing and Validation: This is the key difference between the ‘top’ companies and the average ones.
+Testing and validation: this is the key difference between the ‘top’ companies and the average ones.
 This stage validates the product, the market, the development, and it keeps the company in touch with market developments.

-“A group possesses a self-organizing capability when it exhibits three conditions: autonomy, self-transcendence, and cross-fertilization.”
+A group possesses a self-organizing capability when it exhibits three conditions: autonomy, self-transcendence, and cross-fertilization.

-In other words, when a team is given free-reign, with ‘zero-information’ (ie prior knowledge is discounted), they can work freely, effectively, and offer appropriate solutions.
+In other words, when a team is given free-reign, with ‘zero-information’ (i.e. prior knowledge is discounted), they can work freely, effectively, and offer appropriate solutions.

 Within the right framework, “the project team begins to operate like a startup company – it takes initiatives and risks, and develops an independent agenda.”

-Teams work on different time scales – R&D take a lot of time, and production teams the least.
+For instance, image that R&D takes a lot of time, and Product teams take less.
 They must work together to synchronize their timelines to meets deadlines.
 The benefit is that “each member soon begins to share knowledge about the marketplace and the technical community”.

-This is a development of what we talked about earlier—cross-functional teams are essential to effective New Product Development.
+This is a development of what we talked about earlier—cross-functional teams are essential to effective new product development.